 List of original publications

-Publications included in this thesis:
+This thesis is based on four full papers published in peer-reviewed journals indexed by ISI Web of Science.
+The papers below are listed in order of appearance in the main article of this thesis.

 Must, I., Kaasik, F., Põldsalu, I., Johanson, U., Punning, A., & Aabloo, A. (2012) A carbide-derived carbon laminate used as a mechanoelectrical sensor, Carbon, 50(2), 535-541.